-- A married employee would be less likely to agree to employment benefits and promotion in exchange for sexual favours.
+- A married employee would be less likely to agree to employment benefits and promotions in exchange for sexual favours.

 - An employer paying male employees more than female workers based on a questionable assumption that only men can be breadwinners and have families to provide for.

 Find out which actions and behaviours of your employer can be considered discriminatory and can entitle you to file a complaint and seek compensation.